-So that’s more or less what prompted this blog post.
-And after hearing a steady stream of negative Couchsurfer experiences, I thought I’d explore some Couchsurfing alternatives that were relevant (and updated in 2018).
+After hearing a steady stream of negative Couchsurfer experiences, I thought I’d explore some Couchsurfing alternatives that were relevant (and updated in 2023).

 Couchsurfing Alternatives in 2023

 The landscape for Couchsurfing alternatives in 2019 seemed pretty bleak initially, with most of them being so old, I wondered if anyone was even using them anymore.

-Here’s what I came up with: My top Couchsurfing alternatives in 2019 –being in my 30’s I’m willing to put a little money into the free accommodation these sites can provide, by paying for a membership.
+Here’s what I came up with: My top Couchsurfing alternatives in 2023 –at 40 years of age I’m willing to put a little money into the free accommodation these sites can provide, by paying for a membership.

 It’s a great way to weed out competition from other users, and generally keeping the community respectful of the privilege (and a whole lot less flakey –you get what you pay for).

 I’d love to hear your thoughts in the comments –would you pay for a more exclusive line-up of couchsurfing alternatives or does that go against the very point of couch surfing?